Red Bull Stratos: Preparation

 On 15 March 2012, Baumgartner completed the first of two test jumps, from 21818 m.
 During the jump, he spent approximately three minutes and 43 seconds in free fall, claiming to have reached speeds of more than 580 kph, before opening his parachute.
 In total, the jump lasted approximately eight minutes and eight seconds and Baumgartner became only the third person to parachute safely from a height of over 21.7 km.

 On 25 July 2012, Baumgartner completed the second of two planned test jumps, from 29460 m.
 It took Baumgartner about 90 minutes to reach the target altitude and his free fall was estimated to have lasted three minutes and 48 seconds before his parachutes were deployed.
 Baumgartner landed safely near Roswell, New Mexico, USA.
 His top speed was an estimated 863 kph according to Brian Utley, an official observer on site.
 The jump represented a personal best for Baumgartner.
 Joseph Kittinger, who parachuted from 31,300 m (102,800 feet) in 1960, became involved with the mission to advise Baumgartner and to help gather scientific data on next-generation full pressure suits.

 Mission

 Aborted launch

 The project's original scheduled launch on the morning of 9 October 2012 was delayed five hours because of weather problems.
 Technicians at the launch site also found that one of the capsule's communication radios was faulty.
 At 11:42 MDT, the launch was aborted due to a 40 kph gust of wind at the launch site.
-The launch was rescheduled for the morning of 11 October, though the project's meteorologist announced that the date would again be postponed.
+The launch was rescheduled for the morning of 11 October, but the project's meteorologist announced that the date would again be postponed.